openEDI/documentation/NSO.md

 ## References

-[1] Reference to the Nature Scientific Data paper (to be added after publication).
+[1] Reference to a data paper describing the data set (to be added after publication).